deanframe/deanframe/README.md

   👋 Hi, I’m Dean!
-I'm a third year honors student at Northeastern University where I study computer science.
+I'm a rising fourth year honors student at Northeastern University where I study computer science.
 I'm currently working at [Stripe](https://stripe.com/) as a software engineering intern.

 [Let's have a conversation!😃](mailto:dacframe@gmail.com)